Woodvale, Western Australia: Transport

 Woodvale is served by the 465, 466, 467, and 468 Transperth bus routes heading to either Whitfords Station or Joondalup Station.
 The 389 route via Wanneroo Road passes the Wanneroo Council area of Woodvale, divided by Yellagonga Wetlands.
 Local stations of Woodvale include Edgewater and Whitfords.
 Traveling to Whitfords Station is preferred by residents, as bus routes link directly to the station, unlikewhich has zero routes serving it.

 Education

 Woodvale contains a secondary school, Woodvale Secondary College, which opened in 1985, and three primary schools, Woodvale (1987), North Woodvale (1990) and St Luke's Catholic Primary School (1986).

 Politics

 Prior to the inception of the City of Joondalup in 1998, Woodvale was part of the City of Wanneroo.
 In 1998 most of Woodvale was included in the City of Joondalup with a small portion between Yellagonga Regional Park and Wanneroo Road remaining within the City of Wanneroo.
 State and federal constituencies include the federal electorate of Moore and the state electorate of Kingsley.
-The federal seat is held by the centre-right Liberal Party of Australia and the state seat by the centre-left Australian Labor Party.
+The federal and state seats are held by the centre-left Australian Labor Party.